HenriqueZapellaRocha/HexagonalSpringWebFLux/README.md

 you can configure  it to run with other
 MongoDB servers.**

-**To storage the products images this API uses MINIO, like s3 buckets ( for more informations: https://min.io/docs/minio/container/index.html ).**
+**To storage the products images this API uses MINIO, like s3 buckets ( for more information: https://min.io/docs/minio/container/index.html ).**

 ---